 At the north end of the Park, at the border with Reynolds Landing, are a set of training dikes that transition from Reach 1 of USACE flood project, which is the South Platte Park flood plain, into Reach 2 of the flood project which is a trapezoidal flood channel.
 The USACE maintenance agreement from the creation of the Park references a sediment trap in the river in this location requiring periodic dredging and the Master Plan recommends mineral rights be leased to an aggregate company.
-Further research with the USACE, Colorado Water Conservation Board, and Urban Drainage found no one familiar with this structure, no evidence of it being physically present, and doubt as to whether it was ever actually installed.
-In terms of modern river management, a mid-channel sediment trap is no longer a recommended practice, but until maintenance agreements are updated, further research may be required.
+Further research with the USACE, Colorado Water Conservation Board, and Mile High Flood District found no one familiar with a sediment trap structure, no evidence of it being physically present, and doubt as to whether it was ever actually installed.
+In terms of modern river management, a mid-channel sediment trap is no longer a recommended practice.
+Because management of the sediment trap is referenced in the founding documentation and responsibilities for South Platte Park, it is important to maintain awareness of this requirement until designs change or maintenance agreements are updated.